-Worldwide, there are over four thousand cockroaches from which only thirty percent are considered pests.
-America has more than fifty species of cockroaches.
+Worldwide, there are over 4,000 species of cockroaches from which only 30% are considered pests.

-Pennsylvania is home to the American Cockroach, German Cockroach, Brown-Banded Cockroach, and the oriental cockroaches.
-The Pennsylvanian wood cockroach is a common species of cockroach extensively found in the eastern and central North America.As the name suggests it is found near wood.
+The Pennsylvanian Wood roach is a common cockroach species found in eastern and central North America; as the name suggests, it is found near wood.

 What is a Pennsylvania Wood Cockroach?